influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 When you apply a template, you specify the organization that owns the template resources.
 InfluxDB validates and then installs the template to create and update resources in the organization.
+If you provide a **stack ID** when applying a template, InfluxDB updates the installed stack in your instance.
-If you apply a template without providing a **stack ID**, InfluxDB initializes a new stack with all new resources.
+If you apply a template without providing a stack ID, InfluxDB initializes a new stack with all new resources.

 To learn how to use InfluxDB stacks, see [InfluxDB stacks](/influxdb/v2.3/influxdb-templates/stacks/).